Mariners sign SS J.P. Crawford to $51M, 5-year contract

 Since the start of the 2020 season, Crawford leads all American League shortstops in innings played at the position with 1,876.
 He has made just 15 errors in 843 chances during that span.

-Crawford said he was at a low point with his career toward the end of his time in Philadelphia.
-After he arrived in Seattle, he received helpful guidance from veteran Dee Strange-Gordon to help start his turnaround.

-“He took me under his wing and showed me how to really love baseball again,” Crawford said.
-“He showed me the passion for it again, and he just taught me how to have fun again.”

-While his defense has been terrific since arriving in Seattle, Crawford also has improved significantly at the plate.
+But Crawford has improved significantly at the plate.
 He set career highs with a .273 batting average, nine homers, 54 RBIs and a .715 OPS last year.
 He also played in 160 games after never playing more than 93 games in a season.

-“I don’t know if we have a more competitive player.
-When the stakes rise he has a knack for kind of rising with it and that was never more apparent than toward the end of last season,” Seattle President of Baseball Operations Jerry Dipoto said.

-“The contributing factors to acquiring J.P. were all about his physical skills, what we were scouting from afar and what we knew about the player dating back to high school.
-What we’ve learned since is why we’re doing this extension.”

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports